Miranda Butler

 Public and Administrative

-Miranda works in a broad range of public law areas, including unlawful detention, community care, healthcare provision, trafficking, and prison law.
+Miranda is a leading public law junior specialising in unlawful detention, migrants’ rights, healthcare, trafficking, and immigration.
 Much of her work involves strategic claims and policy challenges.
-She is regularly instructed in urgent judicial review claims and applications for interim relief.
-She is a member of the EHRC’s panel of counsel and is ranked in Chambers and Partners 2022 as an ‘up and coming’ public law junior.
+She is regularly instructed in complex judicial review claims at all levels.
+She was shortlisted as Legal Aid Junior of the Year in 2024, Immigration Junior of the Year in 2023 and is ranked in Chambers and Partners and Legal 500 for both Administrative Law and Immigration.

-Miranda is currently working on the Infected Blood Inquiry, instructed by Leigh Day with Fiona Scolding KC and Hannah Gibbs.
-They represent a large number of infected and affected individuals.
-Miranda has a particular interest in medical law issues as she teaches medical law at LSE University.
+Miranda has substantial experience in public inquiries.
+She has worked on the Covid Inquiry, led by Fiona Scolding KC.
+She previously represented a large number of infected and affected individuals in the Infected Blood Inquiry, working with Fiona Scolding KC and Hannah Gibbs.
+Miranda has a particular interest in medical law and for several years taught medical law at LSE University.
 She has written extensively on healthcare claims in the immigration context.

 Human Rights and Civil Liberties